r0zetta/graph_simulations/README.md

 # politics_simulation.py - using graph.py to create simulations

 The reason I created graph.py was that I wanted to create a simple political simulation designed to determine how scandals affect voting intention.
-There are plenty of example snippets available for creating graphs from scratch, and I played with a few of them.
-However, having worked extensively with graphs in the past - especially with graphs derived from social network interactions - I decided to create a script capable of creating the various types of graphs I've seen in my research.
-While creating this tool I also added functionality designed to assist in the creation of simulations.
+Having worked extensively with graphs in the past - especially with graphs derived from social network interactions - I decided to create a script capable of creating the various types of graphs I've seen in my research.
+While creating this tool I also added functionality designed to assist in the creation and running of simulations.

-The simulation found in politics_simulation.py does the following:
+Using graph.py to run a simulation is best illustrated by example.
+I have included a toy simulation (politics_simulation.py) in this repository that does the following:
 1. Creates a graph using graph.py
-2. Assigns a number of "influencers" in each of the graphs's communities.
+2. Randomly picks a number of "influencer" nodes from each of the graphs's communities.
-3. For each community, a side (red or blue) is chosen.
-Chosen influencers in that community are assigned a high "voting intention" value.
+3. For each community, a political party (red or blue) is chosen at random.
+Chosen influencers in that community are assigned high "voting intention" values.
 (Close to -1 for "blue" voting intention, and close to +1 for "red" voting intention).
 Voting intention is assigned to each node using graph.py's _set_node_desc()_ function that was described earlier.
 4. Voting intention in then propagated out to other nodes in the graph based on each node's neighbours' voting intention (see the code for how this is performed).
 This process utilizes graph.py's functions for finding neighbouring nodes, such as get_neighbours(), get_incoming_weights(), and get_outgoing_weights().
 5. A number of steps are then run in which occasional scandals are simulated.
 Scandals affect the voting intention of all nodes in the graph.
 A scandal introduces a small non-integer value to the voting intention of all nodes, except those who are designated "solid voters" (voters whose voting intention values are very close to maximum or minimum).
-6. Voting intention is propagated.
+6. Voting intention is propagated again.
 7. Election results are recorded based on voting intention values of all nodes.
 Each community simulates a constituency in which all members of the community vote.
 Votes occur based on a node's voting intention value.
 If the value is close enough to zero, the voter will abstain.
 Otherwise they'll vote "red" or "blue" based on how close their voting intention value is to upper or lower limits.
 The seat for that consituency is then assigned based on who won the most votes.
 This scenario is designed to model "first past the post" style elections such as those in the UK and US.
 8. Steps 5-7 are then repeated.
 Votes and seats are constantly recorded and graphed.